The Prehistoric Origins of Mathematics

 Mathematical Finance and The Rise of the Modern Financial Marketplace

-The ideas of financial mathematics are at the heart of the global free market capitalist system that is in place across most of the world today and affects not only economics but also politics and society.
-It is worthwhile to understand the essential mechanics of the modern financial world and how it has arisen, regardless of whether we agree with its principles or with the impact of the financial system on social structures.
-In this article, I’ll motivate the origins of financial mathematics through a simplified account of the rise of the modern financial marketplace.
-(Update: 2012.
-A highly recommended graphic novel account is Economix, by Michael Goodwin, which was published in 2012.
-His website – linked above – has some great context explaining developments since 2012 in a similar highly accessible style!)
+But the relevance goes beyond mathematics.
+There is a kernel of core financial ideas that are at the heart of the global free market capitalist system that is in place across most of the world today.
+These ideas affect not only economics but also politics and society.
+Ideally, every citizen in a democracy should understand the essential mechanics of the modern financial world and how it has arisen, regardless of whether we agree with its principles or with the impact of the financial system on social structures.

 Continue reading this article…